johnblakey/ASCII-Bug-World/README.md

 # ASCII-Bug-World

+## Predator - Prey Simulator
-Simulate plants, ants, and spiders interacting on a grid with ASCII art.
+Turn based simulation with plants, ants, and spiders interacting on a grid with ASCII art.